 - For the Global Task Force on LRGs / UCLG/ UN-Habitat: Culture should be included to a larger degree in the general reviews of and guidance for future VLRs.
 A constant stream of new VLRs is now in motion, as a healthy sign of an exponentially growing ecosystem, and global movement for SDG localization.
 This has no set cycle, and no single coordination body like the UN provides for the VNRs; advantages may be explored for VLRs to be in synchronicity with VNRs.
-LRGs within the Community of Practice should be encouraged to consider and integrate the cultural dimension in future VLRs, taking assistance from the Culture 2030 Goal campaign as needed. - For Local and Regional Governments: We recommend that the good practices in this analysis are examined and adopted by LRGs in their future VLRs, that the contribution of culture to sustainable development policies in general, and to the SDGs in particular (not only the traditionally culturefocused Goal and Targets such as 4.7, 8.3, and 11.4, but all Goals) is explored and activated in their own contexts.
-LRGs can invest in capacity-building for cultural literacy, through regional peer networks and programs, and carry out audits of what more they could be doing to realise the potential of culture, such as through the 'Culture 21 Actions' developed by UCLG's Agenda 21 for Culture. - actors can develop their own networks, to explore possibilities of 'cultural VLRs' or take the initiative to advocate for culture in VLRs in their own territories.
+LRGs within the Community of Practice should be encouraged to consider and integrate the cultural dimension in future VLRs, taking assistance from the Culture 2030 Goal campaign as needed. - For Local and Regional Governments: We recommend that the good practices in this analysis are examined and adopted by LRGs in their future VLRs, that the contribution of culture to sustainable development policies in general, and to the SDGs in particular (not only the traditionally culture-focused Goal and Targets such as 4.7, 8.3, and 11.4, but all Goals) is explored and activated in their own contexts.
+LRGs can invest in capacity-building for cultural literacy, through regional peer networks and programs, and carry out audits of what more they could be doing to realise the potential of culture, such as through the 'Culture 21 Actions' developed by UCLG's Agenda 21 for Culture. - Cultural actors: Without becoming siloed out of the general Community of Practice, cultural actors can develop their own networks, to explore possibilities of 'cultural VLRs' or take the initiative to advocate for culture in VLRs in their own territories.